peter-leonov/bison-lalr1.js/README.md

 # lalr1.js

-JavaScript skeleton for Bison GNU Parser Generator.
+A JavaScript skeleton for Bison GNU Parser Generator.

-Allows easily port any grammars from other languages to JavaScript.
-As it is just a Bison with a different target platform, lalr1.js supports all the features of BNF syntax and Bison specific extensions.
-Also, Bison generates efficient tables which do fit v8 and js17 very tight.
-So expect good performance!
+Allows to easily port any Bison grammars from other languages to JavaScript.
+As it is just Bison with a different target platform, `lalr1.js` supports all the features of the BNF syntax and also Bison specific extensions.
+The state transitions during parsing are gonna be exactly the same (given the same feedback from the lexer for non-trivial grammars) which makes debugging a breeze: if something worked, say, in C it's gonna work in JS too, just keep folowing the same lexer integration.
+Also, Bison generates efficient tables which do fit v8 and js17 engines nicely, thus expect good performance!

-Please look at the produced code in [calculator.js](calculator.js)
+Take a look at an example produced code in [calculator.js](calculator.js).

 P.S.
-If someone could port flex to JavaScript, there will be a full professional stack for creating parsers in pure JavaScript.
+If someone ports Flex to JavaScript, there will be a full professional stack for creating parsers in pure JavaScript.

 ## Example